If you still think Twitter is nothing more than a meme playground, you’ve fallen behind on the times.

 A few ways to utilize your Twitter profile to its full potential are to continually reach out to others.
 Jump into conversations or Twitter threads you find interesting and relevant.
 Don’t be afraid to ask people to follow you back or retweet your content; especially if the content is relevant to their followers’ interests.

-Twitter is aware of its clout and ability to connect people around the world to the same topic.
+Social media is known for its ability to connect people around the world to the same topic.
 Hence, the creation of the hashtag.
 Hashtags are the “#” sign you see in front of words or phrases that serve to summarize what the tweet is about.
-Granted, some hashtags go completely out of control and span the length of a complete sentence.

 Hashtags are a sort of organizational strategy.
 They help users say, “these are my interests, this is what I’m talking about.”
 As a business, you should take advantage of using and viewing hashtags.

-Say you’re trying to advertise your orange grove.
-You’ll want to see what hashtags are associated with your industry.
-Related tags could be anything regarding the town in which you reside, to words or phrases that relate to your business.
+To start using hashtags, you need to do some preliminary research to see what tags are associated with your industry.
+Related tags could be anything regarding an upcoming national holiday, to words or phrases that relate to your business.
 It’s not a perfect science — there is no one monitoring hashtag usage, so anyone can put anything on any post.
 This leaves a lot of posts with unrelated hashtags.
-But if you’re stumped on where to look to grow your network from the ground up, hashtags are a great place to start.
+But if you’re stumped on where to look to grow your following from the ground up, hashtags are a great place to start.

 It’s imperative that your Twitter marketing strategy integrate or be consistent with your marketing efforts on other platforms or within alternate solutions.
 For example, if you have an email marketing newsletter, include links to your social media pages as part of your email signature.